-Forced Marriage A forced marriage is a marriage conducted without the valid consent of one or both parties and where duress is a factor.
+Forced Marriage is a marriage conducted without the valid consent of one or both parties and where duress is a factor.
 Duress can include physical, psychological, financial, sexual and emotional pressure.
-Forced marriage is a criminal offence in Northern Ireland and if in Victoria Primary School and Nursery Unit we have knowledge or suspicion of a forced marriage in relation to a child or young person we will contact the PSNI immediately.
+Forced marriage is a criminal offence in Northern Ireland and if in Victoria Primary School we have knowledge or suspicion of a forced marriage in relation to a child or young person we will contact the PSNI immediately.